ostdotcom/ost-sdk-java/README.md

 	// into tokens.
 Use get price point detail API of Price Points module to get this value. double pricePoint = 0.020606673;

 	// Price point needs to be passed in atto.
+Multiply the price point with 10^18.
 Also, this value should be a string.
 	BigDecimal intendedPricePointBD = new BigDecimal(pricePoint).multiply((new BigDecimal(10)).pow(18));
 	String intendedPricePoint = intendedPricePointBD.toString().split("\\.")[0];

 	// Amount of Fiat to be transferred. double transferAmountInFiat = 0.1;

-	// Decimal places obtained from the get price points API of Price Points module.
-Possible values: 6 and 18. int decimalPlaces = 6;

-  // Transfer amount in wei.
-Multiply the fiat transfer amount with 10^decimalPlaces.
+    // Transfer amount in wei needs to be passed in atto.
+Multiply the fiat transfer amount with 10^18.
+Also, this value should be a string.
-  BigDecimal fiatTransferAmountInWeiBD = new BigDecimal(transferAmountInFiat).multiply((new BigDecimal(10)).pow(decimalPlaces));
+    BigDecimal fiatTransferAmountInWeiBD = new BigDecimal(transferAmountInFiat).multiply((new BigDecimal(10)).pow(18));
-	String fiatTransferAmountInWei = fiatTransferAmountInWeiBD.toString().split("\\.")[0];
+	String fiatTransferAmountInAtto = fiatTransferAmountInWeiBD.toString().split("\\.")[0];

 	// Parameters required for rule execution.
 	ArrayList<Object> arrayListForReceiverTokenHolderAddress = new ArrayList<Object>();
 	arrayListForReceiverTokenHolderAddress.add(transferToAddress);

 	ArrayList<Object> arrayListAmount = new ArrayList<Object>();
-	arrayListAmount.add(fiatTransferAmountInWei);
+	arrayListAmount.add(fiatTransferAmountInAtto);
 	Gson gsonObj = new Gson();

 	ArrayList<Object> nestedArraylist = new ArrayList<Object>();